dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ## Malformed message table

 The table `malformed-data` holds the contents of all Malformed message items in the block.
-Each item in the table is a CBOR map.
+Each item in the table is a CBOR map containing the following items.

 Field | Type | Description
 :-----|:-----|:-----------